TedHusted/awake/awake.md/awake.md

 “Oh.
 We routinely monitor Pulse - blah - blah - Geller collision - blah - blah - inter-agency cooperation  - blah - blah - all on the same side — Can we setup a virtual whiteboard session with them?”

 Carla sighs.
-“No good will come of this, but sure — and you have to explain it to Marquez afterwards.”
+“No good will come of this.
+But you have to explain it to Marquez afterwards.”

 “Better to ask for forgiveness …”